rjdeliveryomaha/courierinvoice/README.md

 Currently it lacks appropriate configuration for choosing map providers as well as missing modular expansion.

-In its current state it is usable, but easily so.
+In its current state it is usable, but not easily so.